-RacingThePlanet was founded by American Mary K Gadams and commenced operations from its base in Hong Kong in February 2002.
+RacingThePlanet was founded in February 2002.
 The first race under its banner was the Gobi March held in September 2003 near Dunhuang, China – and introduced trail running races to China.
 The next race to be added to the series was the Atacama Crossing in Chile which took place in July 2004 followed by the first Sahara Race in Egypt in September 2005, while The Last Desert in Antarctica was inaugurated in January 2006.

-These races combine to create the annual 4 Deserts series, which is now widely recognized as the most prestigious outdoor series in the world.
+These races combine to create the annual 4 Deserts Race Series, which is now widely recognized as the most prestigious outdoor series in the world.

-In February 2008, a fifth event was added to the RacingThePlanet calendar called the "roving race."
-This race, of similar format, moves to a different location each year, with the first event having been held among the rice terraces of Sapa in northwest Vietnam, the second in 2009 in the Fish River Canyon and Skeleton Coast of Namibia, the third in 2010 in the Outback of Australia, the fourth in 2011 in the foothills of the Himalayas in Nepal, and the most recent in 2012 from Wadi Rum to the ancient city of Petra in Jordan.
-The next "roving race" is scheduled for Iceland in 2013.
+In February 2008, a fifth event was added to the RacingThePlanet calendar called the "Roving Race."
+This race, of similar format, moves to a different location each year, with the first event having been held among the rice terraces of Sapa in northwest Vietnam, the second in 2009 in the Fish River Canyon and Skeleton Coast of Namibia, the third in 2010 in the Outback of Australia, the fourth in 2011 in the foothills of the Himalayas in Nepal, the fifth in 2012 from Wadi Rum to the ancient city of Petra in Jordan, and the most recent in 2013 through the lava fields of Iceland.
+The next Roving Race is scheduled for Madagascar in 2014.

-- To challenge individuals to go beyond their athletic frontiers through two world class sporting events: the 4 Deserts series and the 'roving' race, while exploring the most remote landscapes and ancient cultures on the planet.
+- To challenge individuals to go beyond their athletic frontiers through two world class sporting events: the 4 Deserts Race Series and the 'Roving' Race, while exploring the most remote landscapes and ancient cultures on the planet.

 - To provide the knowledge, innovative products and services to enable all aspiring individuals to succeed in RacingThePlanet events and to inspire them with a life enhancing experience.